 The circle constant (tau) is a geometric constant that appears in numerous math formulas relating to circles and angles.
 The numeric value of is defined as the length of the circumference of a circle divided by the length of its radius and is approximately equal to .

-The circle constant appears in many advanced formulas such as the normal distribution, fourier transform, and more.
-These are shown below:
+The circle constant also appears in advanced applications such as the normal distribution, fourier transform, and more.

 Approximate the Circle ConstantWumbo (internal)